JustinLove/devastated_metal_biome/README.md

 ### Available Tasks

-- copy:unitFiles - copy json files into the mod, with optional filename regexp
+- copy:biome - copy the stock metal files into the mod directory
+- proc - devastate the biome files
+- jsonlint - lint all the mod json files
 - copy:mod - copy the mod files into server_mods
-- proc:health - process unit files; set up for double health as an example.
-Expectation is that several proc:X tasks will me made.
+- copy:modinfo - copy and update modinfo.json into server_mods
-- jsonlint - lint all the mod json files
+- server - copy all required files into server_mods (combines above two)
-- default: jsonlint
+- default: proc, jsonlint